ciwg/workshop-YYYY-MM-DD-template/README.md

 | LaTeX         | Support for mathematical expressions |
 | Customization | CSS and JavaScript for styling      |

-You can modify how the table is displayed by editing the CSS in the template file.
+You can modify table formatting by editing the CSS in the template file.

 ---